2050 Net Zero Strategy - Lam Research

 Addressing the risks of climate change to unlock new opportunities

-We take a proactive approach to risk management and our approach to climate change is no different.
+We strive to take a proactive approach to risk management, and our approach to climate change is no different.
 By identifying the risks that climate change poses, we can take meaningful steps to make our company more resilient.
-In 2021, we worked with a third party to complete an in-depth climate change risk analysis.
+We worked with a third party to complete an in-depth climate change risk analysis.
 Through the assessment, we also identified opportunities to unlock benefits for our stakeholders and business.
 The results of the analysis include:

 Risks